Here's what you need to know about the legal implications of GPS tracking for personal and business use

 You should know that the laws governing GPS tracking by government agents, police or private citizens are not definitive.
 The Fourth Amendment and other state and federal laws grant United States residents certain protections to their privacy, including strict limits on illegal search and seizure.
 But there's nothing in the Constitution that specifically addresses GPS tracking technology – or many other forms of electronic surveillance.

 The Supreme Court and several lower courts issued rulings on GPS in 2012, but those decisions addressed narrow uses of the technology by police and employers, respectively.
-The courts didn't address the use of GPS tracking devices by private citizens.
+The courts didn't address the use of GPS tracking devices by private citizens or private investigators.

 With its recent ruling on GPS tracking by police, the Supreme Court left many questions unanswered.
 But the justices signaled that they were ready to delve more deeply into electronic surveillance issues.
 You can read more about the latest Supreme Court decision here.